 Undergo pancreaticoduodenectomy, distal pancreatectomy, or total pancreatectomy

-Receive EIPL-S
+Receive EAL-S

 Undergo pancreaticoduodenectomy, distal pancreatectomy, or total pancreatectomy

-Receive EIPL-D
+Receive EAL-W

 Undergo pancreaticoduodenectomy, distal pancreatectomy, or total pancreatectomy

-RECRUITINGSidney Kimmel Cancer Center at Thomas Jefferson University
+Sidney Kimmel Cancer Center at Thomas Jefferson University

 Philadelphia, Pennsylvania, United States

-RECRUITINGOverall Survival
+Overall Survival

-Will use a one-sided log-rank test to separately compare lavage (EIPL-S or EIPL=D) to no lavage with respect to OS.
+Will use a one-sided log-rank test to separately compare lavage (EAL-S or EAL-W) to no lavage with respect to OS.
 Assuming the study is not stopped at the interim analyses, the final comparison will be made with an alpha level of 0.02493.
 Distribution of OS will be estimated using the Kaplan-Meier method.
 Secondary analyses will use Cox regression to adjust the lavage/no lavage comparison for other baseline patient and/or characteristics known to be associated with OS.

 Time frame: Up to 27 months after resection